kent-map/chirpy/_posts/2024-03-01-17c-sheppey-at-war.md

 ---
 title: "Sheppey at war in the 17th century"
-description: "Sheppey’s exposed position at the mouth of the Medway and Thames shaped the Dutch Raid on the Medway in June 1667 and triggered flight from Sheerness and Gravesend.
-Narrative maps and Samuel Pepys’s diary reveal how inaccurate cartographic claims and weak Crown defenses, including the neglected fortifications at Sheerness and Queenborough, amplified the island’s wartime vulnerability."
+description: "Sheppey was in a vulnerable position at the entrance to both the Medway and Thames Rivers.
+It had no army and limited military support from the Crown, making it an obvious target during the Anglo Dutch War."
 author: Dr Melanie Caiazza
 date: 2024-03-01
 categories: [ 17c ]